 |

-When a SheerPower program is running, it operates within the SPVM virtual machine, which automatically handles all system, application, and user-triggered events that lead to application termination.
-In these cases, SheerPower ensures a graceful cleanup of resources and exits.
+When a Sheerpower program is running, it operates within the SPVM virtual machine, which automatically handles all system, application, and user-triggered events that lead to application termination.
+In these cases, Sheerpower ensures a graceful cleanup of resources and exits.
 The termination events include:

-from the Processes
+taskkill /IMEnd task from the Processes

-Likewise, using taskkill /F
+Likewise, using taskkill /F forcefully ends the application

 without warning, causing the same issue.